Frequently Asked Questions

 Q. How much traffic would there be during construction?

-A. The PEIR includes an initial assessment of the impact of traffic during construction and operations.
-The assessment considers 12 sections of routes and was informed through desktop studies, site visits, consultation with stakeholders and traffic surveys.
+A. The PEIR included an initial assessment of the impact of traffic during construction and operations.
+The assessment considered 12 sections of routes and was informed through desktop studies, site visits, consultation with stakeholders and traffic surveys.

 The potential impact was modelled based on daily and annual average usage.
 When considered on an annual average basis, construction traffic will not have a significant impact on local traffic levels at any of the 12 sections.

-However, based on daily average data, there will be a two-week period during the first two months of construction where HGV traffic travelling to the Facility will increase substantially at eight of the 12 route sections with Nursery Road/Lealand Way being most impacted.
+However, based on daily average data, there were several periods during the first two years of construction where HGV traffic travelling to the Facility will increase substantially at eight of the 12 route sections with Nursery Road/Lealand Way being most impacted.
 The main factor causing this increase is the large-scale delivery of cement to site for construction.

 Mitigation measures will also be secured through commitments contained in a Construction Traffic Management Plan.
 This will specify which routes must be followed to access the site for all visiting lorries; and appropriate access times outside of peak traffic hours on the routes in.